guidoism/escape/inspiration/jonesforth.md

 ## BUILT-IN CONSTANTS

-It's also useful to expose a few constants to FORTH.
+It's also useful to expose a few constants to Forth.
 When the word is executed it pushes a constant value on the stack.

 The built-in constants are:

-* `VERSION`         Is the current version of this FORTH.
+* `VERSION`         Is the current version of this Forth.
 * `R0`              The address of the top of the return stack.
 * `DOCOL`           Pointer to `DOCOL`.
 * `F_IMMED`         The `IMMEDIATE` flag's actual value.